 Notes

-- Fresh lime juice is essential, don’t use bottled lime juice.
+- Fresh lime juice is essential; don't use bottled lime juice.
 Fresh juice gives the bright, tangy flavor needed.

-- Cashews must be well-blended for a silky smooth filling, any grit will affect texture of the pie filling.
+- Cashews must be well-blended for a silky smooth filling, any grit will affect the texture of the pie filling.
 You can pre-soak or boil the cashews to make them softer before blending if you desire.

 Cara says